-Metlife ranks 15th out of 25 companies for customer satisfaction in the 2019 J.D.
+Metlife ranks eighth out of 23 companies for customer satisfaction in the 2020 J.D.
 Power Life Insurance Study.
 The study ranks life insurance companies based on customer experiences and overall satisfaction across several categories.
-Here are MetLife’s ratings by category, we have also included Brighthouse Financial’s ratings (who scored 23rd out of 25) since the management of many previous individually sold MetLife policies are now in their care:
+Here are MetLife’s ratings by category, we have also included Brighthouse Financial’s ratings (who scored 23rd out of 23) since the management of many previous individually sold MetLife policies are now in their care:

 Financial Strength: A+ (Superior)

-MetLife, Inc. has a financial strength rating of A+ (Superior).
+MetLife, Inc. has a financial strength rating of A- (Excellent).
 They were in the top 10 writers of individual life insurance in 2017 and 2018 when they shifted their business focus.
 They were also the number one issuer of group life insurance and maintain that rank as of the latest updates from the Insurance Information Institute.

 MetLife Cancellation Policy

 Since MetLife life insurance is offered through employers, their cancellation procedures and terms may vary by employer.
 The best thing to do is to communicate with your group benefits advisor at work to find out how this would work, especially in cases where you are considering surrendering your life insurance policy.
 For the policies that were sold through MetLife, but then transferred to Brighthouse Financial in 2017, it would be best to find out the terms and conditions by contacting Brighthouse Financial directly.

 Price of MetLife Life Insurance: Low (or No-Cost) Through an Employer